BraftonSupport/braftonium-new/readme.md

 ## Template Swopper

 Often we need to work on a template which is live OR create a duplicate page and template so we do affect the live site.
 The solution to this is to be able to create a new template which will swop with the intended(general/public) template.
+You can make the template swop by selecting the following options:
+1. Target Template - This can be a template file name, a post/page name or a full url.
+2. Audience - Who should it swop for?
+Choose between everyone, just you or a few other users.
+3. New Template - This can be anywhere in /wp-content.
+We recommend you use a child theme or custom plugin.

-A swopped template will have the class "template-swopped" added to the page.
+A swopped template will have the class "dev-template" added to the page.
 (This will help with custom styling while you work).

 ### Steps:
 1. Input template name (eg. page.php - .php is not needed but won't break it) or full url (eg. https://www.yoursite.com/contact-us)